Multiplayer Nash Preference Optimization: Method

-Here, each policy $\pi_i$ seeks to maximize its expected preference over all other policies $\left\{\pi_j\right\}_{j \neq i}$.
-Meanwhile, the regularization term is kept to penalize $\pi_i$ with a KL divergence from the reference policy $\pi_{\text{ref}}$ weighted by $\tau$.
-This ensures that policies remain anchored to $\pi_{\text{ref}}$ to prevent overoptimization and maintain behavioral consistency.
-Regarding the dynamics of this multiplayer game, all policies $\left\{\pi_i\right\}_{i=1}^n$ are updated concurrently.
-Each policy $\pi_i$ optimizes its own $J$, leading to a competitive equilibrium where policies balance performance against the population and adherence to $\pi_{\mathrm{ref}}$.
+Here, each policy $\pi_i$ maximizes its expected preference against all other players $\left\{\pi_j\right\}_{j \neq i}$ while remaining close to the reference policy $\pi_{\text{ref}}$ via a KL penalty.
+The KL term, weighted by $\tau$, prevents over-optimization and ensures behavioral stability.
+All policies are updated concurrently: at each step, player $i$ improves its own objective $J$, leading the population toward a competitive equilibrium that balances performance against opponents and adherence to $\pi_{\mathrm{ref}}$.

-Eq.\ref{equ:multi_objective} has several key properties. \emph{(i)} The symmetric treatment.
-All policies are treated equally, competing in a symmetric fashion.
-Therefore, $\pi_1^* = \pi_2^* = ...= \pi_n^*$. \emph{(ii)} Decentralized optimization.
-Each policy's update depends only on its own actions and aggregate opponent behavior, avoiding complex interdependencies. \emph{(iii)} Generalization of the two-player case.
-When $n=2$, each policy's objective reduces to maximizing its pairwise preference probability minus its own KL penalty as in Eq.~\ref{equ:game_two_player}, aligning conceptually with competitive regularization.
+Eq.~\ref{equ:multi_objective} exhibits several important properties. \emph{(i)} Symmetric treatment: All policies are treated equally and compete in a symmetric manner, ensuring that $\pi_1^* = \pi_2^* = \cdots = \pi_n^*$ at equilibrium. \emph{(ii)} Decentralized optimization: Each policy's update depends only on its own actions and the aggregate behavior of its opponents, thereby avoiding complex interdependencies. \emph{(iii)} Generalization of the two-player case: When $n=2$, each policy's objective reduces to maximizing its pairwise preference probability subject to its own KL penalty, as shown in Eq.~\ref{equ:game_two_player}.

-\paragraph{Nash Equilibrium and Duality Gap.} In this $n$-player game, the Nash equilibrium is a policy $\pi^*$ where no player can improve their objective by unilaterally deviating.
+\paragraph{Nash Equilibrium and Duality Gap.} In this $n$-player game with homogeneous preference oracles, the Nash equilibrium is a policy $\pi^*$ where no player can improve their respective objectives by unilaterally deviating.
 Formally, for all $\pi_i \in \Pi$ :